 Dabney S. Lancaster Community College Educational Foundation, 1000 Dabney Drive, Clifton Forge, VA 24422

-The Dabney Promise Program is open to ALL DSLCC students; high school, continuing, non-traditional and nursing.
-The Dabney Promise Program is a need based scholarship that helps to remove the financial barriers of attending DSLCC.
-In addition, the Dabney Promise may help to pay for the cost of books.
+The Roadrunner Promise Program is open to ALL DSLCC students; high school, continuing, non-traditional and nursing.
+The Roadrunner Promise Program is a need based scholarship that helps to remove the financial barriers of attending DSLCC.
+In addition, the Roadrunner Promise may help to pay for the cost of books.

-Applications for Dabney Promise are typically accepted December through February each year.
-Students are required to complete the DSLCC Educational Foundation scholarship application, and all requested materials, including the FAFSA, by the application deadline in order to be considered for Dabney Promise.
+Applications for Roadrunner Promise are typically accepted December through February each year.
+Students are required to complete the DSLCC Educational Foundation scholarship application, and all requested materials, including the FAFSA, by the application deadline in order to be considered for Roadrunner Promise.

 Acceptance into the program is based on the level of need and current available funding.
 Students are required to maintain a minimum 2.25 GPA, be enrolled a minimum of 9 credit hours (with a maximum of 15 credit hours) per semester, complete 8 hours of community service each fall, complete an SDV class within the first semester of enrollment, and be a resident of the College’s service area.
 Some restrictions may apply.

 Please contact the Foundation Office in room 152 of Backels Hall for more information.